-Query goal: Avoid creating user-defined routines that have the same name as some system-defined routine because it may cause confusion.
+Goal Avoid creating user-defined routines that have the same name as some system-defined routine because it may cause confusion.

-Notes about the query: There could be multiple routines with the same name but with different parameters in the same schema (overloading).
+Notes There could be multiple routines with the same name but with different parameters in the same schema (overloading).
 Thus, for the unique identification of the routine it is necessary to present also its parameters in addition to the schema name and routine name.
 The query does not consider routines that are a part of an extension.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: High (Few or no false-positive results)
+Reliability High (Few or no false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: Rename or drop the user-defined routine.
+Fixing Suggestion Rename or drop the user-defined routine.

-Data source: INFORMATION_SCHEMA+system catalog
+Data Source INFORMATION_SCHEMA+system catalog

 WITH routines_pg_catalog AS (SELECT routine_name